跳至主要内容

-Diagnose car problems without going to a mechanic with an auto code
+Diagnose car problems without going to a mechanic with an auto code reader.
+Simply plug it into the car’s computer system, then interpret the trouble code readout.

 Use the car code reader as a starting point